bediger4000/ssh-tarpit-behavior/README.md

 it's not worthwhile to consider ephemeral port range as an OS indicator.

-Luckily, I have [p0f](http://lcamtuf.coredump.cx/p0f3/) running, to catch all the TPC SYN packets that arrive at the server on which endlessh runs.
+Luckily, I have [p0f](http://lcamtuf.coredump.cx/p0f3/) running, to catch all the TPC SYN packets that arrive at the server on which `endlessh` runs.
-`p0f` found 653375 TCP SYN packets destined for port 22 during the period for which I have journals for endlessh.
+`p0f` found 653375 TCP SYN packets destined for port 22 during the period for which I have journals for `endlessh`.
-This doesn't make sense considered with the 121220 endlessh TCP connections: that's better than 5 TCP SYN packets per endlessh connection.
+This doesn't make sense considered with the 121220 `endlessh` TCP connections: that's better than 5 TCP SYN packets per `endlessh` connection.
 I can't reconcile this.

 `p0f` identifies the 653375 TCP SYN packets for port 22